civicrm/civicrm-dev-docs/docs/security/permissions.md

 Depending on how the API is called, it is either called with a `check_permissions` flag turned off or turned on.
 When it is turned off, it will run the API without checking if the user has the necessary permissions to perform the action needed.
 If you turn `check_permissions` on then there will be tests done.
 By default code in CLI tools e.g. drush or WP-cli or within core code or extension code that is done at run time, the default in CiviCRM APIv3 is that the `check_permissions` flag is turned off.
 If you call the CiviCRM API through the rest interface then by default the `check_permissions` flag will be turned on.
 The permissions needed to make various API calls are defined in `CRM_Core_Permission::getEntityActionPermissions()`

-## Extending and Implementing Permission Struture (#extensions)
+## Extending and Implementing Permission Structure {:#extensions}

-In an Extnsion, authors have a wide ability to implement the same permissions structure as in CiviCRM Core but also to extend in a number of ways.
+In an extension, authors have a wide ability to implement the same permissions structure as in CiviCRM Core but also to extend in a number of ways.

 ### Implementing Permissions in extensions

-`hook_civicrm_navigationMenu()` allows for extension providers to define new menu items and the associated permissions to that menu item.
-However this does not specifially grant access to the end point just decides whether the menu item or not is visible to the user based on the permissions of that user.
-For more information see the [hook documentation](/hooks/hook_civicrm_navigationMenu.md).
+[hook_civicrm_navigationMenu](/hooks/hook_civicrm_navigationMenu.md) allows for extension providers to define new menu items and the associated permissions to that menu item.
+However this does not specifically grant access to the end point just decides whether the menu item or not is visible to the user based on the permissions of that user.

-To implement access to a specific url that you are creating as part of your extesnion.
+To implement access to a specific url that you are creating as part of your extension.
 Extension authors should create a `MyExtension.xml` file in `MyExtension/xml/Menu/`.
 This file should be structure like the core menu XML files and this will determine the permissions to actually access the page not just whether a user can see the menu item or not.

 ### Extending Permissions